-At the Annual Meeting, three Class III Directors will be elected to serve until the 2009 annual meeting of stockholders and until their successors are duly elected and qualified or until their resignation or removal.
+At the Annual Meeting, two Class II Directors will be elected to serve until the 2011 annual meeting of stockholders and until their successors are duly elected and qualified or until their earlier resignation or removal.

-At the recommendation of the Governance Committee, the Board of Directors has nominated Chane Graziano, Earl R. Lewis and George Uveges for election as the Class III Directors.
+At the recommendation of the Governance Committee, the Board of Directors has nominated David Green and John F. Kennedy for election as the Class II Directors.
 Unless otherwise specified in the proxy, it is the intention of the persons named in the proxy to vote the shares represented by each properly executed proxy for the election of Messrs.
-Graziano, Lewis and Uveges.
+Green and Kennedy.
 The nominees have agreed to stand for election and, if elected, to serve as Directors.
-However, if any person nominated by the Board of Directors is unable to serve or for good cause will not serve, the proxies will be voted for the election of such other persons or persons as the Governance Committee and the Board of Directors may recommend.
+However, if any person nominated by the Board of Directors is unable to serve or for good cause will not serve, the proxies will be voted for the election of such other person or persons as the Governance Committee and the Board of Directors may recommend.